cuongquangnam/defi-arbitrage-bot/README.md

 ## Defi Trading Bot using Foundry and Rust

-This is a fun project to build trading bot using foundry and rust
+This is a fun project to build trading bot using foundry and rust with the purpose to deploy on Ethereum mainnet

 ### Directory structure